istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 You could still use the authorization policy in this case if the first bytes does not include any sensitive data, for example, the first bytes are used for negotiating the connection with data that are publicly accessible to any clients.
-The authorization policy will work as usual for following requests sent by the client after the first bytes.
+The authorization policy will work as usual for the following requests sent by the client after the first bytes.

 ## Understand traffic capture limitations